kdave/btrfs-progs/Documentation/btrfs-qgroup.rst

 QUOTA RESCAN
 ------------

-The rescan reads all extent sharing metadata and updates the respective qgoups accordingly.
+The rescan reads all extent sharing metadata and updates the respective qgroups accordingly.

 The information consists of bytes owned exclusively (*excl*) or shared/referred